chedv/sanic-auth/README.md

 For database configuration, you should add .env file:

 ```.env
 # Database variables
 DB_USER=<db_user>
 DB_PASSWORD=<db_password>
 DB_NAME=<db_name>
 ```

-Also you can change default configuration variables:
+Also you can change other configuration variables, here is an example of the file with all variables:

 ```.env
 # Application variables